New York Magazine's 43 Best Restaurants in New York (2025)

 A critic-driven ranking of New York City’s best restaurants, curated by New York Magazine.
-The list emphasizes excellence, accessibility, and the restaurants that define dining in NYC today.
+The list emphasizes excellence, accessibility, the restaurants that define dining in NYC today.

 How many of these have you visited?